farhanaidil2026-ui/farhanaidil2026-ui/README.md

 🎨 Capable of digital drawing and visual design using tools like Canva, Photoshop, Clip Studio Paint, Krita and many others.
 ⚙️ Tools I use: Python | C++ | Java
 🌱 Always exploring ways to make data more meaningful and beautiful.
-📫 Reach me at: farhanaidil2026@gmail.com | Visit my LinkedIn : Aidil Farhan
+📫 Reach me at: farhanaidil2026@gmail.com | Visit my LinkedIn : www.linkedin.com/in/aidil-farhan-475589396